ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 #### 3.2 Hardware Interfaces

 All android devices with version 5.0 or higher should be supported by the app.
-The data that the user inputs will be stored locally on the phone in an SQLite database.
+The data that the user inputs will be stored locally on the phone in a SQLite database.

 #### 3.3 Software Interfaces